RP3Agency/html5-boilerplate/README.md

 Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
 Hundreds of developers have helped make the HTML5 Boilerplate what it is today.

+## About This Fork

+This fork is an attempt to implement the CSS via the Sass/Compass preprocessor framework.
+Also, I have replaced Normalize.css with the Eric Meyer reset (as loaded through Compass).